cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

-# PDF to Excel Bank Statement Converter: The Tool Big Finance Forgot to Build (works on Linux / Mac OS and Windwos)
+# PDF to Excel Bank Statement Converter: The Tool Big Finance Forgot to Build (works on Linux / Mac OS and Windows)

 Please give me a Star on Github if you used this script! ⭐ Support This Project